Ecuador

 iStock1094420712

-After breakfast, we'll make our way by boat back to Coca, where we'll be transferred to the airport.
+After breakfast, we'll take a boat back to Coca, where we'll be transferred to the airport.
 What a spectacular trip it's been!

 Included